-The Company's activity is linked to the interests of the Bolsas y Mercados Españoles Group (hereafter BME Group), the parent of which is Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A.-Sociedad Unipersonal, with registered office at Plaza de la Lealtad, no 1, Madrid, and this company is responsible for preparing the consolidated financial statements.
+The Company's activity is linked to the interests of the Bolsas y Mercados Españoles Group (hereafter BME Group), the parent of which is Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A. - Sociedad Unipersonal, with registered office at Plaza de la Lealtad, no 1, Madrid, and this company is responsible for preparing the consolidated financial statements.
 This Group combines all the Spanish companies that administer the securities registration, clearing and settlement systems, central counterparties, secondary markets and multilateral trading systems.
-Bolsas y Mercados Españoles Group's consolidated financial statements for 2020 were authorised for issue by the Directors, at the meeting of its Board of Directors held on 26 February 2021.
-The consolidated financial statements for 2019 were approved at the General Shareholders' Meeting of Bolsas y Mercados Españoles held on 29 April 2020 and filed at the Madrid Mercantile Registry.
+Bolsas y Mercados Españoles Group's consolidated financial statements for 2021 were authorised for issue by the Directors, at the meeting of its Board of Directors held on 28 February 2022.
+The 2020 consolidated financial statements were authorised for issue by the Directors at the meeting of its Board of Directors held on 26 February 2021, approved by the Sole Shareholder of Bolsas y Mercados Españoles on 22 April 2021 and filed with the Madrid Mercantile Registry.

-As described in Note 1 of the consolidated annual financial statements of the BME Group, corresponding to fiscal year 2020, SIX Group AG (hereinafter, "SIX") obtained control of BME on 16 June 2020, as a result of the publication of the results of the Public Tender Offer of Shares, of a voluntary nature, made on all shares of BME.
-SIX, BME's sole shareholder as of 10 September 2020, is incorporated under the laws of Switzerland, with registered address at Hardturmstrasse 201, CH-8005 Zurich, Switzerland.
+As described in Note 1 of the consolidated annual financial statements of the BME Group, corresponding to fiscal year 2021, SIX Group AG (hereinafter, "SIX") obtained control of BME on 16 June 2020, as a result of the publication of the results of the Public Tender Offer of Shares, of a voluntary nature, made on all shares of BME.
+SIX, BME's Sole Shareholder as of 10 September 2020, is incorporated under the laws of Switzerland, with registered address at Hardturmstrasse 201, CH-8005 Zurich, Switzerland.
 It is on file at the Zurich Companies Register.
 SIX is the parent of a group of companies (SIX Group) that operates the infrastructure for Switzerland's stock markets and, as of 16 June 2020, Spain's stock markets.